SC Internacional: Years of resistance (1990s)

 After a decade of misses, the 1990s started promising.
 In 1992, Internacional finally won its fourth national-level title, the championship-winning campaign in the Copa do Brasil, was thrilling.
 After thrashing Corinthians at the Pacaembu Stadium with a 4–0 victory in the round of 16, Inter faced Grêmio in the quarter-finals.
 The duel was balanced, and after two draws, Inter secured the spot over the rival in a penalty shootout.
 In the semi-final, another overwhelming victory over the teams from São Paulo.
 The Internacional showed no mercy to Palmeiras and won both legs of the tie - 2–0 at Parque Antártica and 2–1 at the Beira-Rio.
 The final was thrilling from start to finish.
 Inter took the lead against Fluminense with a goal by Caíco at the Laranjeiras, but then suffered a turnaround.
 In Porto Alegre, the team had to overturn the 2–1 scoreline.
 The title-winning goal came in a dramatic fashion: a penalty kick by Célio Silva in the 88th minute.
 The club secured the title due to the away goals rule.

-The 1990s, however, would represented a time of resistance and passion for the colorados.
-The team went through ups and downs and the rivals Grêmio were in great form, the supporters didn't budge and remained united in the struggle for better days.
-In the last decade of the century.
-Inter managed to secure four state championships (1991, 1992, 1994, and 1997), and had an unforgettable Grenal at the Olímpico stadium – a 5–2 with a fantastic performance by Fabiano that soothe the souls of the supporters through those difficult years.
+In the 1990s, Internacional faced increased competition from rivals Grêmio.
+Inter secured four state championships (1991, 1992, 1994, and 1997), and defeated Grêmio 5–2 at the Olímpico stadium, with Fabiano scoring multiple goals.

 This would culminate in a dramatic season in 1999, in which Inter almost faced relegation.
 The season started promising, with the signing of midfielder Dunga, former captain of the world champion Brazilian national team and who had started his career at Inter.
 At the end of that year, however, the midfielder didn't have good performances, and the team was still fighting against relegation to Serie B. On 10 November, in a packed Beira-Rio and with a header by Dunga, at 36 minutes into the second half, Internacional defeated Palmeiras 1-0 and avoided relegation to the second division of the Brazilian Championship for the first time.
 The stadium lights were turned off at 46 minutes into the second half, moments after Inter's coach, Leão, was sent off.
 After a few minutes of interruption, the light returned, and the game could be concluded and Inter remained in the first division.